Athena (wrestler): Return to NXT (2020–2021)

 In 2020, after months of inactivity, Moon was assigned back to NXT, where she debuted a new character.
 In September 2020, vignettes advertising a mysterious figure on a motorcycle appeared on NXT on consecutive weeks.
 At NXT TakeOver 31, the mystery figure took off her helmet and revealed herself to be Moon.
 She formed a tag team with Shotzi Blackheart, participating in the first ever women's Dusty Rhodes Tag Team Classic, where they lost to Dakota Kai and Raquel González in the finals.
 They won the NXT Women's Tag Team Championship on March 10, 2021, when they defeated Kai and González.
 Despite retaining the titles at NXT Takeover: Stand & Deliver against The Way (Candice LeRae and Indi Hartwell), they lost it against them on the May 4 episode of NXT in a Street Fight, ending their reign at 55 days.
 At NXT TakeOver: In Your House, Moon challenged Raquel González for the NXT Women's Championship but was defeated.
 On November 4, Moon was released from WWE along with various other superstars, ending her six-year tenure with the company.

 Return to the independent circuit (2022–present)

 Reese, now going by her old ring name Athena, would challenge Thunder Rosa for the Warrior Wrestling Women's Championship on February 12.
 At the event, Rosa retained the title after the two wrestled to a 30-minute draw.

-On June 15, 2025, Athena announced that she will be hosting an all women's wrestling event called Who Runs The World?, that will take place on August 9.
+On June 15, 2025, Athena announced that she will be hosting an all-women's wrestling event called Who Runs The World?, that will take place on August 9.
+A second such event took place later that year, with a third planned for March 2026.
+The events are being held under the Metroplex Wrestling banner, the indie promotion/wrestling school owned by her and her husband.